sony/LibriTTS-VI/README.md

 # LibriTTS-VI: A Public Corpus and Novel Methods for Efficient Voice Impression Control

-We introduce **LibriTTS-VI** (**V**oice **I**mpression), the first public dataset for voice impression control, built by annotating the widely-used [LibriTTS-R corpus](https://www.openslr.org/141/) [1].
+We introduce **LibriTTS-VI** (**V**oice **I**mpression), the first public dataset for voice impression control (VIC), built by annotating the widely-used [LibriTTS-R corpus](https://www.openslr.org/141/) [1].

 ### [Audio demo](https://junki-ohmura.github.io/libritts-vi/)

-The goal of Voice Impression (VI) control is to enable direct, fine-grained manipulation of a speaker's voice characteristics through a set of perceptually-grounded vectors.
-This work is based on the paradigm pioneered by Voice Impression Control (VIC) [2], which manipulates 11 perceptual vectors numerically.
+The goal of VIC is to enable direct, fine-grained manipulation of a speaker's voice characteristics through a set of perceptually-grounded vectors.
+This work is based on the paradigm pioneered by VIC [2], which manipulates 11 perceptual vectors numerically.

 The 11 perceptual scales are:
 - A) Low–High pitched